Find The Best Safest Convertible Car Seat For 2017

 I always wanted the best and safest products for my kids, and I certainly want to give the parents I work with the best information, so I do my research!
 I stay up to date on new technologies for car and booster seats, and I feel like at this pint, I know all there is to know.
 That’s why I’m writing this review.
 I wanted to share my knowledge with you.

-A: On airplanes, children, young adults and adults must all wear their seat belts during turbulence while in plight and during take off and landing, so of course, babies and infants must also be strapped in in some way during these times to ensure their safety.
+On airplanes, children, young adults and adults must all wear their seat belts during turbulence while in flight and during take off and landing, so of course, babies and infants must also be strapped in in some way during these times to ensure their safety.

 According to the FAA or Federal Aviation Administration, it is recommended that those babies and infants who are less than 40 pounds have specifically certified infant restraints when they fly.
 To ensure that your baby seat fits the standards, you should check that the proper FAA label is on the product.